and learn how to make this decision so it fits your goals, intentions and desired lifestyle.

 Disc 10 – What Brokers Need from Business Owners

-Every business broker we talk to has a big list of what they wish business owners had done before coming to their office, hoping that they can get a deal done this year.
+Every business broker we talk to has a big list of what they wish the owners had done before coming to their office, hoping that they can get a deal done this year.
 Learn about when to get to know a broker and what to do to really be prepared.
 They can’t sell an unsaleable company.
 They can only work with what you give them.

 You will have discovered: